 The basis of this is affordance theory, which simply states that the environment teaches us

-To begin with, I think skiing and snowboarding are experiences on another level compared to everyday life.
+To begin with, I think skiing and snowboarding are experiences from another dimension in everyday life.
 They're long and heavy.
-If you don't do anything, they'll just slide down the slopes, and they have hard edges on the sides.
+If you do nothing, they'll slide down slopes on their own, and they have hard edges on the sides.
+You

-Snow quality changes over time, and slopes are constantly shifting.
-Until now, there hadn't been many initiatives to encourage children to discover for themselves how to use skis and snowboards in such diverse conditions.
-This project
+Snow conditions change with the time of day, and slopes are constantly changing.
+Until now, there haven't been many initiatives that encourage people to discover for themselves how to use skis and snowboards in these diverse conditions.
+This initiative

-focused on how to use equipment while immersed in the environment.
+emphasizes how to handle equipment while immersed in the environment.

 Balancing safety and a spirit of challenge